eikek/docspell/website/site/content/docs/webapp/scanmailbox.md

 like this: `1/7` which is the same as a list with `1` and all multiples of `7` added to it.
 In other words, it matches `1`, `1+7`, `1+7+7`, `1+7+7+7` and so on.

+# Configuraion

+The admin can tweak some properties in the config file at `docspell.joex.user-tasks.scan-mailbox`:

+- `max-folders`: Maximum number of folders to scan.
+This sets a hard limit on the folder selection of the user settings.
+- `mail-chunk-size`: the batch size to use when fetching mails; after this many mails have been processed, the connection is re-established to get the next `mail-chunk-size` mails.
+- `max-mails`: the maximum amount of mails to process in one job run.
+  If the mailbox contains more than this amount of mails, it must be waited for the next scheduled executon.

 # Reading Mails twice / Duplicates